tylernford/cocina_build/content/news/calling-all-daytona-locals--help-us-create-our--daytona-local--margarita-.md

 +++
 Help us create our "Daytona Local" Margarita and submit your Margarita Recipe for a Chance to Win!

 3 Finalists will be selected to make their drink for Local Judges on **National Tequila Day, Tuesday, July 24th**.
-The 1st Place Winner will receive a $100 Cocina 214 Gift Card and their Margarita will be crowned the Daytona Local Margarita!
+The 1st Place Winner will receive a $100 Cocina 214 Gift Card and their Margarita will be crowned the Daytona Local Margarita on the Cocina 214 Drink Menu!

 **Registration Deadline: July 16th**